nrobinson2000/dotfiles-plus/README.md

 ## Notes

-This script was designed with good intentions and to speed up the process of installing Arch Linux.
+This script was designed with good intentions and to speed up the process of installing my desktop environment settings on Arch Linux.
 There may be bugs and I do not accept any liability for damage this script may cause to your system.